taqtiqa/jlenv/docs/authoring-plugins.md

   * [Provide jlenv completions](#provide-jlenv-completions)
   * [jlenv hooks](#jlenv-hooks)

-jlenv plugins provide new commands and/or hook into existing functionality of jlenv.
+`jlenv` plugins provide new commands and/or hook into existing functionality of `jlenv`.
 The following file naming scheme should be followed in a plugin project:

 1. `bin/jlenv-COMMAND` for commands
 1. `etc/jlenv.d/HOOK_NAME/*.bash` for hooks

 ## jlenv commands

-A jlenv command is an executable named like `jlenv-COMMAND`.
+A `jlenv` command is an executable named like `jlenv-COMMAND`.
 It will get executed when a user runs `jlenv COMMAND`.
 Its help will be displayed when a user runs `jlenv help COMMAND`.
 It can be written in any interpreted language, but bash script is recommended for portability.

-**A plugin command cannot override any of the jlenv's built-in commands.**
+**A plugin command must not override any of the jlenv's built-in commands.**

 ### Environment